-In accordance with ADIA's prudent governance structure, the Strategy Unit's recommendations are evaluated by the Strategy Committee, before being submitted to the Investment Committee and ultimately the Managing Director.
-Once approved, funds are allocated to the respective investment departments, which are responsible for implementation in line with their mandates, benchmarks and guidelines.
+In accordance with ADIA's prudent governance structure, SPD's recommendations are submitted to the Investment Committee and ultimately the Managing Director.
+If approved, funds are allocated to the respective investment departments, which are responsible for implementation in line with their mandates.

 To achieve its long-term objectives, ADIA must be able to execute on its desired asset allocation in a timely fashion, in size, while minimising transaction costs.
-It is for this reason that slightly more than half of ADIA's portfolio consists of index-replicating, or passive, strategies within quoted markets.
+It is for this reason that slightly less than half of ADIA's portfolio consists of index-replicating, or passive, strategies within quoted markets.
 This is offset by skilfully designed, actively managed investments across asset classes, in areas with the genuine potential to generate market outperformance, or alpha, over the long term.